ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 A/B testing and business validation

-1-2 weeksThe best method to validate a migration: run the same business scenarios on the old and new systems in parallel and compare results.
+1-2 weeksThe method to validate a migration: run the same business scenarios on the old and new systems in parallel and compare results.
 Invoicing, orders, inventory, payroll -- every critical process is tested.

 -> Every discrepancy is documented and fixed before switchover